WeIgniteTech/dev-environment/README.md

 ## Daily use
 ### Troubleshouting
  * A`System program problem detected` window pops up in the host, just after starting the VM.

    It happens that the `display manager` crashes (while resizing the window or switch to full screen).
 Ubuntu informs the user by prompting a modal window indicating `System program problem detected`.
    Solution: Haven't found yet how to avoid `LigthDM` to crash, but you can get rid of the info message.
 Run following command: `sudo rm -rf /var/crash/*`

+ * Some keys don't map to the keyboard.

+   Add manually those keys with `xmodmap` command.
+The Mac keyboard doesn't map the single-quote (aka _apostrophe_) on Linux (even after configuration with `sudo dpkg-reconfigure keyboard-configuration`)
+   You have first to identify some available mappings with `xmodmap -pke` (+ eventuel `| grep 57` where `n` is the key number 57).
+The 5th position in the output is the mapped result of `AltGr`+`key`.

+   So we add the following to our `.zshrc`:
+   `xmodmap -e "keycode 57 = n N s N apostrophe N n"`

 ## Under the hood
 > Our `lubuntu 18.04` box is hosted on [Vagrant Cloud](https://app.vagrantup.com/weignitetech)